Council of Constance

-The council also condemned Jan Hus as a heretic and facilitated his execution by the civil authority, and ruled on issues of national sovereignty, the rights of pagans and just war, in response to a conflict between the Grand Duchy of Lithuania, the Kingdom of Poland and the Order of the Teutonic Knights.
+The council also condemned Jan Hus as a heretic and facilitated his execution; and it ruled on issues of national sovereignty and the rights of pagans and just war in response to a conflict between the Grand Duchy of Lithuania, the Kingdom of Poland and the Order of the Teutonic Knights.

 The council is also important for its role in the debates over ecclesial conciliarism and papal supremacy.
 Constance issued two particularly significant decrees regarding the constitution of the Catholic Church: Haec sancta (1415), which asserted the superiority of ecumenical councils over popes in at least certain situations, and Frequens (1417), which provided for councils to be held automatically every ten years.
 The status of these decrees proved controversial in the centuries after the council, and Frequens was never put into practice.
 Though Haec sancta, at least, continued to be accepted as binding by much of the church up to the 19th century, present-day Catholic theologians generally regard these decrees as either invalid or as practical responses to a particular situation without wider implications.

 Origin and background

-The council's main purpose was to end the Papal schism which had resulted from the confusion following the Avignon Papacy.
+The council's main purpose was to end the Papal schism that had resulted from the confusion following the Avignon Papacy.
 Pope Gregory XI's return to Rome in 1377, followed by his death (in 1378) and the controversial election of his successor, Pope Urban VI, resulted in the defection of a number of cardinals and the election of a rival pope based at Avignon in 1378.
-After thirty years of schism, the rival courts convened the Council of Pisa seeking to resolve the situation by deposing the two claimant popes and electing a new one.
-The council claimed that in such a situation, a council of bishops had greater authority than just one bishop, even if he were the bishop of Rome.
+After thirty years of schism, the rival courts convened the Council of Pisa, seeking to resolve the situation by deposing the two claimant popes and electing a new one.
+The council claimed that, in such a situation, a council of bishops had greater authority than just one bishop, even if he were the bishop of Rome.
 Though the elected Antipope Alexander V and his successor, Antipope John XXIII (not to be confused with the 20th-century Pope John XXIII), gained widespread support, especially at the cost of the Avignon antipope, the schism remained, now involving not two but three claimants: Gregory XII at Rome, Benedict XIII at Avignon, and John XXIII.

 Therefore, many voices, including Sigismund, King of the Romans and of Hungary (and later Holy Roman Emperor), pressed for another council to resolve the issue.
 That council was called by John XXIII and was held from 16 November 1414 to 22 April 1418 in Constance, Germany.
 The council was attended by roughly 29 cardinals, 100 "learned doctors of law and divinity", 134 abbots, and 183 bishops and archbishops.